MTeaHead/Toutui-WASD/README.md

 ### Easy installation from source

 >[!WARNING]
-> ❗ For now, Toutui is installed and compiled from source, but the process is simplified thanks to the hello_toutui.sh script.
+> ❗ For now, Toutui is installed and compiled from source by cloning the stable branch, but the process is simplified thanks to the hello_toutui.sh script.
 > - **This is a beta app, please read [this](https://github.com/AlbanDAVID/Toutui?tab=readme-ov-file#%EF%B8%8F-caution-beta-version).**
 > - If you follow all the instructions but installation fails:
 >     - Check first the [wiki](https://github.com/AlbanDAVID/Toutui/wiki/Installation-issues).